Sharktower/ui-react/README_CODECEPT.md

 ---
 ### Appendix
 #### Installing CodeceptJS from Scratch
-In the strange even that CodeceptJS needs to be reinstalled entirely within the repo, run:
+In the strange event that CodeceptJS needs to be reinstalled entirely within the repo, run:

 `yarn add -D codeceptjs-webdriverio`